MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Basic-Page-Operations.md

 # Basic Page Operations
 When you publish a page as a SOAP web service, it has a set of default operations that are exposed to consumers of the web service.

  These operations match the actions a user can perform by interacting with a page using the RoleTailored client.
-The same page\- and table\-based business logic is executed.
+The same page- and table-based business logic is executed.

  The following table lists the operations and provides links to reference pages.